fveve/push_swap/README.md

 ### **Features**
 - Implementation of the Turkish algorithm for stacks containing more than 3 integers:
-  -> First, push the top two numbers onto the stack.
+  <br>-> First, push the top two numbers onto the stack.
-  -> Then, push the remaining numbers in descending order, using the minimum number of moves.
+  <br>-> Then, push the remaining numbers in descending order, using the minimum number of moves.
-  -> Ensure that the minimum or maximum number is placed at the top when necessary.
+ <br> -> Ensure that the minimum or maximum number is placed at the top when necessary.
 -  For stacks containing less than 4 integers:
   -> there are five case which are handled manually